 How we support your child’s learning and development

 There are seven areas of learning and development within the EYFS through which your child will be gaining knowledge, learning skills and showing understanding.

 These areas are connected, with learning and development in each area contributing towards that of the others.
 Building confidence in the prime areas of learning and development is particularly important for children, as it enables them to progress well in the specific areas of learning and development.
 As we support your child towards achieving the early learning goals for each of these areas of learning, we aim to tailor the opportunities we provide to meet their personal learning and development needs.

 We observe your child throughout the day to identify their interests, how they learn and their progress in each area of learning and development.
 As you know your child best, we also want to hear your observations of your child; what he/she likes to do at home, as well as any significant events, achievements or concerns.
 This assessment of your child helps us to identify and plan their next steps.
-In addition to our ongoing observations, two reviews of your child’s progress will be shared with you.
+In addition to our ongoing observations, regular reviews of your child’s progress will be shared with you.

 When your child is aged between two and three years, your key person will work with you to prepare a summary of his/her development in the prime areas of learning.
 The review may show that your child is progressing at a faster or slower rate in a particular area; this will generally be a normal part of your child’s unique developmental journey.
 Where we have concerns, we will carry out further observations and may seek your consent to share the review with other professionals where we feel their support would benefit your child.

 Each room is provided with their own resources that are developmentally appropriate for each age group.
 We ensure that the resources we have available have the overlap with the age phase below and above so that children who are developing more slowly or more quickly can access resources appropriate to their stage of learning and developing.

 Where children require other resources that are not usually available at Early Bairds we will try to access them through support services or purchasing them.
 We liaise with parent/carers and other professionals to ensure all resources are appropriate for the child.